Columbia Alumni Association & Network

 Ms. Black currently resides in Los Angeles with her daughter and is also part owner of a health and beauty publication, Coverings Magazine.

-Chris Broyles is a Managing Director at FTI Consulting and is based in Chicago.
-He is the Americas Lead for the Digital & Creative Communications (“DCC”) practice in the Strategic Communications segment.
+Chris Broyles is Managing Director of Digital and Creative Communications at FTI Consulting Strategic Communications, based in Chicago.
 For over 20 years, Mr. Broyles has worked in multimedia environments as a digital and media strategist, graphic designer, technology and digital consultant and well-known litigation and in-court presentation specialist.

 Mr. Broyles also has unique experience in developing creative concepts and content in a variety of mediums and social media platforms including 2D and 3D animations, infographics and video for myriad corporate client events and situations including bankruptcy, litigation, M&A, restructuring, investor relations and public affairs.